The Zarankiewicz Problem for Polygon Visibility Graphs: Bounds for -free curve pseudo-visibility graphs

 \paragraph{Drawing $G'$:} Let $P$ be an $x$-monotone polygonal curve we get by connecting $n$ distinct points lying on the lower half of some circle.
 The points of $V$ correspond to these points such that the $i$th point according to the $x$-order corresponds to the $i$th vertex according to the order of the vertices of $G'$, for every $i=1,2,\ldots,n$.
 Next, for each edge of $G'$ we connect the corresponding points with a straight-line segment.
 Henceforth, by a slight abuse of notation, we identify the vertices of $G'$ with the corresponding points and the edges of $G'$ with the corresponding line-segments.

-\paragraph{Drawing the non-edges of $G'$:} For each non-edge of $G'$ there should be a visibility curve connecting its endpoints.
+\paragraph{Drawing the non-edges of $G'$:} For each non-edge of $G'$ there should be a visibility curve connecting its endpoints which is not entirely inside $K$, since it should not be an edge in the visibility graph.
 Define a partial order on the set of non-edges such that $(a,b) \preceq (c,d)$ if $c \le a < b \le d$.
 It is easy to see that $\preceq$ is indeed a partial order.
 We consider some linear extension of this partial order and draw the non-edges one by one according to this linear extension, that is, $(a,b)$ is drawn before $(c,d)$ if $(a,b) \preceq (c,d)$ (and they are distinct non-edges).
 Let $\varepsilon$ be a very small positive constant and suppose that $(a,b)$ is the $i$th non-edge to be drawn, such that $a<b$.
 Denote by $E_{a,b}$ the subset of edges of $G'$ that connect vertices $c$ and $d$ such that $a \le c<d \le b$.
 Let $P_{a,b}$ be the part of $P$ connecting $a$ and $b$.
-The visibility curve $\gamma_{a,b}$ between $a$ and $b$ is initially drawn very close --- at distance $\varepsilon i$ --- to the upper envelope of $P_{a,b}\cup E_{a,b}$.
+The visibility curve $\gamma_{a,b}$ between $a$ and $b$ is initially drawn above and very close --- at distance $\varepsilon i$ --- to the upper envelope of $P_{a,b}\cup E_{a,b}$.
 Note that $\gamma_{a,b}$ does not connect $a$ and $b$ at this point.
 In order to fix that, after drawing all non-edge visibility curves we redraw them at their endpoints such that they now connect the corresponding vertices of $G'$.
 This can be done in a straightforward manner without introducing crossings between curves that are incident to the same vertex.
 See Figure~\ref{fig:non-edges} for an illustration.

 By a slight abuse of notation we identify henceforth the visibility curves described here with the non-edges of $G'$.

 \begin{obs} At every vertex $v$ the cyclic order of the edges and non-edges incident to $v$ is the same as their cyclic order would be if the non-edges were drawn as straight-line segments. \end{obs}